 The hall’s main interior elements will be Tisarana’s large bronze Buddha image, which was poured in Thailand, and a spacious timber frame interior.
 Skylights along the roof’s peak will allow ambient daylight to stream in and illuminate the Buddha image and the hall.
 The hall is also being designed with energy efficiency, environmental considerations, low maintenance and longevity in mind.

 Thick masonry walls will keep the hall warm in the colder months and cool in the warmer months, as well as quiet and still even with its central location in the monastery.
-The floor would be radiantly heated, keeping the warmth at ground level.
+The floor will be radiantly heated, keeping the warmth at ground level.

-Connected with the Dhamma Hall would be an entrance area with space to gather on large events, in cold and wet weather, and provide a space to store boots and coats.
+Connected with the Dhamma Hall will be an entrance area with space to gather on large events, in cold and wet weather, and provide a space to store boots and coats.
 Alongside this will be utility spaces, covered walkways and much appreciated new washroom facilities.

 Displayed here are the current designs for the new hall.
 Although they will likely undergo some changes, they give a good idea of what it will look like.